jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This submission is a maintenance release that fixes unit test errors identified in the CRAN package checks for debian-gcc and the additional checks for ATLAS.
-I apologize for not successfully correcting these problems in my most recent submission.
-Some of the unit tests are stochastic, and I discovered that I was not actually setting seed values in some instances.
-I have corrected this and also made some tweaks to speed up the unit tests.
+This submission is a maintenance release that corrects how the classes of fitted models are checked, using inherits() in place of writing conditions on class().
+The package now passes all tests with r-devel.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

 * local Windows 7 Enterprise, R 3.6.0
-* ubuntu 14.04.5 LTS (on travis-ci), R 3.6.0, devel
+* ubuntu 14.04.5 LTS (on travis-ci), R 3.6.1, devel
 * win-builder (devel, release, oldrelease)
 * r-hub:
   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
   * Ubuntu Linux 16.04 LTS, R-release, GCC
   * Fedora Linux, R-devel, clang, gfortran
-  * Debian Linux, R-devel, GCC

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 3 NOTES:
+There were 2 NOTES:

-* Days since last update: 3

-  The quick resubmission is to rectify unit test errors, as described above.

 * Possibly mis-spelled words in DESCRIPTION:
-  DOI (10:75)
-  Hotelling's (15:49)
+  Hotelling's (16:49)
   McCaffrey (9:9)
-  Pustejovsky (10:44)
+  Pustejovsky (11:26)
-  Satterthwaite (14:22)
+  Satterthwaite (15:22)
-  Tipton (10:60)
+  Tipton (11:42)
-  eng (10:10)
-  ivreg (17:21)
-  mlm (16:77)
+  mlm (17:77)

   All of the identified words are spelled correctly.

 * Found the following (possibly) invalid URLs: